dejuata/dejuata/README.md

 ## ⚡ I'm a Web Developer! ⚡

-- 💻 I'm currently working in SIESA.
+- 💻 I'm currently working in PRAGMA.
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Improve my skills in Angular, React and Python